Campsea Ashe

-Campsea Ashe (sometimes spelt Campsey Ash) is a village in Suffolk, England located approximately 5 mi north east of Woodbridge and 6 mi south west of Saxmundham.
+Campsea Ashe (sometimes spelt Campsey Ash) is a village in Suffolk, England, located approximately 5 mi north east of Woodbridge and 6 mi south west of Saxmundham.

 The village is served by Wickham Market railway station on the Ipswich-Lowestoft East Suffolk Line.

 The modern village covers two medieval villages, Campesia and Esce.
 The former was the site of an Augustinian nunnery Campsey Priory, suppressed in 1536, of which only the Mill and Mill house still exist as Grade II* listed buildings.

 The Campsea church of St John the Baptist dates from the 14th century, and survives as the local parish church.
 It is a grade II* listed building.

 Campsea has an Auction Room, dating to the 1920s, with a weekly auction held on Mondays.

 The name

 The name has long been recognized by toponymists as being of difficult etymology.
-Skeat, in his 1913 book on the Place-names of Suffolk, suggested that Campsey was `Kampi's island', with a Norse personal name Kampi, and Old English ēg.
+Skeat, in his 1913 book on the Place-names of Suffolk, suggested that Campsey was Kampi's island', with a Norse personal name Kampi, and Old English ēg.
 This has not been accepted by any later scholar.
 Gelling, in her 1988 work Signposts to the past (pages 77–78), included Campsey in a group of names including the Old English word camp, meaning `field' but of Latin derivation and so probably associated with earlier Roman settlement.
 This is the etymology in the current standard place-name dictionaries.
 But there is still doubt, because there is no obvious island for the ēg element to refer to.
 It is possible that the second element is not ēg at all, but that the name is camp-esce, where *esce is a collective noun for a group of ash trees.
-Historically, Campsey is the more correct spelling (despite the doubts over etymology) and was used on all Ordnance Survey maps up to the 1960s.
+Historically, Campsey is the more correct spelling (despite the doubts over etymology) and was used on all Ordnance Survey maps (as Campsey Ash) up to the 1960s.
 The spelling Campsea perhaps originated in 1921 when James Lowther was created Viscount Ullswater of Campsea Ashe, where the spelling Campsea was felt to be more archaic and therefore appropriate to a heraldic name.
+Campsea Ashe was used in a Railway Magazine article in December 1954.